 That was in form one.

 In form two, I came across two soon-to-be favorite pull-out magazines inside the dailies.
 These were the “Smart Company” and the “Financial Journal”.
-They were being released every Tuesday.
+They were released every Tuesday.
 I don’t know if they’re still available today, more than a decade later.

-Tracking technological advances in the country was such a joyous experience I lack enough vocabulary to express.
+Tracking technological advances in the country was such a joyous exercise I lack enough vocabulary to express.
 I learnt about the upcoming fiber optics undersea cable; three major fiber optic cables were heading for the Kenyan coast.
 I looked forward to fast and cheap Internet access that was promised by those reports.

 I was so excited about ICT.

 So, when I got handed the key to the ICT laboratory having been a laboratory prefect, it was an opportunity to learn more.
 I convinced the teacher heading the lab, Mr. Bor, to get me an internet modem so I can load it with airtime and browse the Internet.
-Sadly, my 50 shillings of airtime wasn’t enough to find me what I wanted online but firing up the browser and searching, I think it was Yahoo!, was such a beautiful and unique experience.
+Sadly, my 50 shillings of airtime wasn’t enough to find me what I wanted online but firing up the browser and searching, I think it was on Yahoo!, was such a beautiful and fulfilling experience.